confetti-framework/docs/providers.md

 <a name="registering-providers"></a>
 ## Registering Providers

-All service providers are registered in the `config/providers/providers.go` configuration file.
+All service providers are registered in the `config/providers.go` configuration file.
 This file contains a `Providers` struct where you can list the struct names of your service providers.
 By default, a set of Lanvard core service providers are listed in this struct.
 These providers bootstrap the core Lanvard components, such as the mailer, queue, cache, and others.

 To register your provider, add it to the slices:

 	RegisterProviders: []decorator.RegisterServiceProvider{
+	    providers.AppServiceProvider{},
 		providers.ComposerServiceProvider{},

 		//
 	},
     BootProviders: []decorator.BootServiceProvider{
+        providers.AppServiceProvider{},
+        providers.RouteServiceProvider{},
         providers.ComposerServiceProvider{},

         //
     },

-If you have a service provider with a register and a boot method.
-Than you have to add this service to the RegisterProviders slice and the BootProviders slice.
+If you have a service provider with a register and a boot method, you have to add this service to the RegisterProviders slice, and the BootProviders slice.